coldfish3/sms-spammer-plus/README.md

-SMS-Spammer-Android
+SMS-Spammer-Plus
 ===================

-SMS Spamming app for android - for educational purpose only.
+SMS Spamming app for Android for educational purpose only.